Angola digital finance guide

 Useful for opening a wallet, loading money, making withdrawals, transferring funds and buying UNITEL recharges through the app.

-• Practical for everyday digital wallet use
+• Practical for everyday digital wallet use.

-• Strong if you already live in the UNITEL ecosystem
+• Strong if you already live in the UNITEL ecosystem.

-• Cash-in and cash-out availability should still be checked locally
+• Cash-in and cash-out availability should still be checked locally.

 Multicaixa Express